xmawja/neote/README.md

 ## You may also like...

 - [FunWM](https://github.com/mujalab/funwm) - A customized build of dwm.
-- [Dotfiles](https://github.com/mujalab/Makefiles) - A Dotfiles , For Unix Lovers
+- [BitOS](https://github.com/mujalab/bitos) - A modern and secure operating system, using Blockchain Architecture.
 <!---------------------------------------------- LICENCE ---------------------------------------------->
 ## License